Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Students and young adults

-- People wishing to keep a discreet prevention tool
+- People wanting to keep a discreet prevention tool

 Events and festivals